Last updated Feb 18, 2023

-GCash has a number of security features that are being practiced as the digital wallet market leader.
-As a market leader, it is also assailed on all fronts daily as the volume of transactions increases steadily.
+GCash has several security features that are being practiced as the digital wallet market leader.
+As a market leader, it is also being assailed on all fronts daily as the volume of transactions increases steadily.
 I’ve listed these features here and will be updating this list as the features get released.

 One-Time Password (OTP)

-One-Time Passwords are usually sent via SMS and are used for registering, linking accounts, cashing out, paying online via webpay, and forget-password functions.
+One-time passwords are usually sent via SMS and are used for registering, linking accounts, cashing out, paying online via web pay, and forget-password functions.
 Some services use OTP sent via email instead.
 Please do not share OTPs at any time.
-No one should ask the OTP out of you.
+No one should take the OTP from you at any time.

 Inbox Notifications